 Loxahatchee Road (Lox Road) will be under construction to one degree or another for a period of nearly two years.
 First and foremost this project will benefit from the patience of those residents and motorists who currently use this roadway.
 There will be numerous temporary lane closures throughout the project.
 As much as possible, lane closures will be during non-peak hours.
 Lox Road will not be completely closed during construction, but will frequently be narrowed to one-lane with flag persons alternating eastbound and westbound travel.

 All motorists should expect significant traffic impact due to this project and consider alternate routes for travel.
 With the recent extension of Hillsboro Boulevard into the Falls of Parkland development west of Parkside Drive, Hillsboro Boulevard will be used as a detour.
 Communities with a single point of entry from Lox Road will be accommodated.
 No one will be denied access to their community if the only entry point is via Lox Road.
 Night time work will be done on this project between the hours of 8:00 p.m. and 7:00 a.m., but not along the portion of Lox Road east of Parkside Drive.
 Night work east of Parkside Drive will not be conducted.

 What the Project WILL do:

-This project will be a complete makeover of the road through its entire span.
-Travel lanes will be widened to 11 feet, there will be bike lanes in both directions, a sidewalk along the south side of the road, and much of the roadway will have a landscaped median that will not only provide traffic calming, but will add a Parkland feel to the road.
-Additionally, there will be LED street lights along the entire length of Loxahatchee Road.
-The vision is to create a safe, bright, aesthetically-pleasing passage from east to west in Parkland.
+This project will make Lox Road a safer road to travel—whether you are a motorist, a bicyclist, or a pedestrian.
+This will be a complete makeover of the road through its entire span.
+Travel lanes will be widened, there will be bike lanes in both directions, a sidewalk along the south side of the road, and portions of the roadway will have a landscaped median that will provide traffic calming in an aesthetically-pleasing way.

 For the latest updates from FDOT, please visit https://bit.ly/3vDZk6G.